laurisbalke/Git-intro/README.md

-# Git-intro
+## Git-intro
-How to work with git
+- How to work with git
+- basic commands